-- Binational research plans have been and are being developed in collaboration with state and local stakeholders to ensure the program meets user needs. - A major accomplishment was the development and signing of a U.S.-Mexico binational agreement to allow the sharing of transboundary aquifer data, models, and information and to coordinate and collaborate on binational scientific investigations. - The Mexican National Water Commission (CONAGUA), the Geological Survey of Mexico (SGM), and the University of Sonora are conducting parallel collaborative research through the Transboundary Aquifer Assessment Program to develop and provide compatible, previously unavailable aquifer information. - Existing U.S. hydrologic and geologic data, well records, associated databases, and geographic information systems have been compiled, integrated, and analyzed. - Completion and publication of the Binational Study of the Transboundary San Pedro Aquifer, which is the first-ever binational aquifer study prepared and released simultaneously in English and Spanish by the International Boundary and Water Commission. - A binational website has been developed to provide access to data, scientific reports, and information and is to be a repository for this program's research and products. - Aquifer water samples are being collected for chemical analysis and to assess trends in groundwater quality and groundwater vulnerability. - Hydrogeologic models for the evaluation of groundwater flow and assessment of water availability are being developed and validated. - A new hydrologic model was developed from the existing MODFLOW-2005 groundwater-flow model for the Mesilla Valley Aquifer, and it includes a Farm Process module that simulates recharge and irrigation well production.
+- Binational research plans have been and are being developed in collaboration with state and local stakeholders to ensure the program meets user needs. - A major accomplishment was the development and signing of a U.S.-Mexico binational agreement to allow the sharing of transboundary aquifer data, models, and information and to coordinate and collaborate on binational scientific investigations. - The Mexican National Water Commission (CONAGUA), the Geological Survey of Mexico (SGM), and the University of Sonora are conducting parallel collaborative research through the Transboundary Aquifer Assessment Program to develop and provide compatible, previously unavailable aquifer information. - Existing U.S. hydrologic and geologic data, well records, associated databases, and geographic information systems have been compiled and are being integrated and analyzed.

+- Completion and publication of the Binational Study of the Transboundary San Pedro Aquifer, which is the first-ever binational aquifer study prepared and released simultaneously in English and Spanish by the International Boundary and Water Commission. - A binational website has been developed to provide access to data, scientific reports, and information and is to be a repository for this program's research and products.